 The biggest share brokers often have the best chance of choosing the right shares because they may have done the ‘best’ analysis.
 It’s much easier choosing the best shares to beat the market when you can do detailed analysis on most shares on the market and then come to a conclusion.

-Bell Potter is one of Australia’s leading brokers and each year comes out with a list of shares it thinks are the best in each industry.
+Bell Potter is one of Australia’s leading brokers and each year comes out with a list of shares it thanks are the best in each industry.

 Here are those exciting picks with a quick reason:

 Macquarie Group Ltd (ASX: MQG) – Its shifting business model and lower-risk annuity-style earnings are attractive with its global profile compared to most of its peers.

 CYBG Plc (ASX: CYB) – Clydesdale is on course to merge with Virgin Money in the UK which will create strong synergies and be under a popular brand name.

 Westpac Banking Group (ASX: WBC) – The oldest bank has a reputation for conservative management and perhaps the lower risk profile will translate to continued slow-and-steady growth.

 Pendal Group Limited (ASX: PDL) – The fund manager is a pick for its focus on future growth with selective expansion of its investment capabilities and seeding new offerings.

 Challenger Ltd (ASX: CGF) – Government changes to superannuation are predicted to create demand worth over $10 billion for annuity products, which is a big opportunity for Challenger.

 Janus Henderson Group (ASX: JHG) – Additional cost synergies and cross-selling opportunities could mean double digit profit growth for Janus Henderson in the coming year.